particle-iot/compile-action/DEVELOPMENT.md

 # To Cloud Compile instead of local compile add the following env var to the `npm start` cmd above
 env "INPUT_PARTICLE-ACCESS-TOKEN=1234"
 ```

+The default values from `action.yml` are not set when running the action locally.
+You must set the defaults manually in the `npm start` command.